96boards-akebi96/akebi96-tools/README.md

 ### Instruction to flash AOSP image via USB flash drive

 If you have a USB flash drive, it is the easiest way to use it to flash the images.
-See usbflash/README.md for the instruction.
+See [Akebi96 USB Recovery Script](usbflash/README.md) for the instruction.

 ### Instruction to flash AOSP image via TFTP